 CEO says recent pace of orders “absolutely buoyant.”Click here for more details.

-How will all this shake out and what will American Congressmen and women (and U.S. labor groups) think of U.S. multinationals shifting some manufacturing from China to Mexico?
+How will all this shake out and what will American Congressmen (and U.S. labor groups) think of U.S. multinationals shifting some manufacturing from China to Mexico?

 Mexico has also launched more free-trade agreements that involve in excess of 40 countries – more than any other country and enough to cover more than 90% of the country’s foreign trade.